sarra20020/git-sheet/commands.md

 - `git log --author="Author Name"` to show commits from a specific author or just using a part of the name: `git log --author="John"`
 - `git shortlog -sn` to show how many commits each author made a,d to group commits by author `git shortlog -nse`

+### Tagging

+- `git tag` Listing the existing tags in Git is straightforward.
+Just type git tag (with optional -l or --list)
+- You can also search for tags that match a particular pattern `git tag -l "v1.8.5*"`
+- Git supports two types of tags: *lightweight* and *annotated*.
+- Creating an annotated tag in Git is simple.
+The easiest way is to specify -a when you run the tag command `git tag -a v1.4 -m "my version 1.4"`
+- You can see the tag data along with the commit that was tagged by using the git show command `git show v1.4`
+- Another way to tag commits is with a lightweight tag.
+This is basically the commit checksum stored in a file — no other information is kept `git tag v1.4-lw`
+- Now, suppose you forgot to tag the project at v1.2, which was at the “Update rakefile” commit.
+You can add it after the fact.
+To tag that commit, you specify the commit checksum (or part of it) at the end of the command: `git tag -a v1.2 9fceb02`
+- By default, the git push command doesn’t transfer tags to remote servers.
+You will have to explicitly push tags to a shared server after you have created them.
+This process is just like sharing remote branches — you can run `git push origin <tagname>`
+- If you have a lot of tags that you want to push up at once, you can also use the --tags option to the git push command.
+This will transfer all of your tags to the remote server that are not already there `git push origin --tags`

 ## GitHub

 - Definition : _GitHub_ is a hosting platform for git repositories , meanwhile _Git_ is a version control software that runs locally on your machine, no account, no internet needed to use git.